TechnicJelle/CMGT_GraduationReport/report.typ

 - Allow enough low level access to not restrict engineers from being able to design their own renderer architecture.
 - Minimise overhead of the abstraction where possible, or at least move as much of it to compile-time or startup-time as possible.
+- Allow Compute to be used, for even more control over the GPU, because Compute is often used in modern games, for dynamically generating data on the GPU.

 === Deliverable